MohammedBunahyah/-Fake-News-Detection-with-TF-IDF-Random-Forest-and-Sentiment-Analysis-W4PRJ/README.md

-This project builds a Fake News Classifier using TF-IDF, Random Forest, and explores additional text analysis techniques like sentiment scoring, word clouds, and model comparisons.
+🚀 Fake News Detection with TF-IDF, Random Forest, and Sentiment Analysis This project builds a Fake News Classifier using TF-IDF, Random Forest, and explores additional text analysis techniques like sentiment scoring, word clouds, and model comparisons.

 📚 Project Overview